datawire/ambassador-docs/howtos/advanced-rate-limiting.md

 In the examples below, we'll use the backend service of the quote sample application.

-## Example 1: Global Rate Limiting for Availability
+## Example 1: Global rate limiting for availability

 Imagine the backend service is a Rust-y application that can only handle 3 requests per minute before crashing.
 While the engineering team really wants to rewrite the backend service in Golang (because Rust isn't fast enough), they haven't had a chance to do so.
 We want to rate limit all requests for this service to 3 requests per minute.
 (ProTip: Using requests per minute simplifies testing.)